 Contested probate and making a challenge to a Will can be a very complex area of law, as the ways to legally challenge a Will are limited.
-Our contested probate solicitors based in Essex and London are legal experts in this field and are here to make this difficult process progress much smoother.
+Our contested probate solicitors are experts in this field and are here to make this difficult process progress much smoother.
 We find that the majority of Will disputes often fall into one of the following key areas:

 To be valid, a Will must be in writing and signed by the person making it (the Testator), with their signature being made in the presence of two or more witnesses, who are present at the same time and who sign the Will in the presence of the Testator.
 The Testator must be older than 18 (unless a serving member of the Armed Forces, where different rules can apply).

 If allegations are made that tend to disprove compliance with the formalities, the burden of proof is on the person making the complaint.